Skip to content

 Port Gamble S’Klallam Extended Campus

-Port Gamble S’Klallam Campus
+Port Gamble S’Klallam Extended Campus Site

 Northwest Indian College is part of the Port Gamble S’Klallam community.
 The College offers a variety of educational programs to meet academic, vocational and cultural needs.
 The NWIC Extended Campus brings those programs conveniently into the North Kitsap community.